Ledecky shines as Popovici flops at swimming world championships

 "I'm just having a lot of fun this week."

-Popovici was expected to join Ledecky on top of the podium but he suffered a shocking meltdown in the first final of the evening.
+Popovici was expected to share top billing with Ledecky but he suffered a shocking meltdown in the first final of the evening.

 The 18-year-old, one of swimming's brightest stars and the red-hot favourite to defend his 200m freestyle title, comfortably led from the start and looked set to coast to victory as he reached the home straight.